trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Force
 A defensive marking strategy designed to limit the throwing lanes available to the person with the disc and pressure the offense to work toward a designated area(s) of the field.
 The marker tries to make it difficult for the thrower by placing their body in the way of throws to one part of the field while the downfield defenders attempt to prevent cuts to the open portions.
-Typically, the defense is articulated as "Force [a direction]," indicating where the marker is attempting to encourage the thrower toward.
+Typically, the defense is articulated as 'Force [a direction],' indicating where the marker is attempting to encourage the thrower toward.

+## Force strategies
 Common forcing strategies include:
-- Force away – Using a mark to push the thrower toward the sideline opposite where your team's bench/stuff is located; traditionally paired with "force home."
+- Force away – Using a mark to push the thrower toward the sideline opposite where your team's bench/stuff is located; traditionally paired with 'force home.'
-- Force backhand – Using a mark to push the thrower toward the sideline on the left of the thrower when they are facing upfield (where a right-handed backhand would be thrown from); traditionally paired with "force forehand."
+- Force backhand – Using a mark to push the thrower toward the sideline on the left of the thrower when they are facing upfield (where a right-handed backhand would be thrown from); traditionally paired with 'force forehand.'
-- Force flat – Standing directly between the thrower and the end zone, using a mark to push throws to go toward either sideline but not up the middle of the field; equivalent to "force straight-up."
+- Force flat – Standing directly between the thrower and the end zone, using a mark to push throws to go toward either sideline but not up the middle of the field; equivalent to 'force straight-up.'
-- Force forehand – Using a mark to push the thrower toward the sideline on the right of the thrower when they are facing upfield (where a right-handed forehand would be thrown from); traditionally paired with "force backhand."
+- Force forehand – Using a mark to push the thrower toward the sideline on the right of the thrower when they are facing upfield (where a right-handed forehand would be thrown from); traditionally paired with 'force backhand.'
-- Force home – Using a mark to push the thrower toward the sideline where your team's bench/stuff is located; traditionally paired with "force away."
+- Force home – Using a mark to push the thrower toward the sideline where your team's bench/stuff is located; traditionally paired with 'force away.'
 - Force left – Similar to Force home or away, using a mark to push a thrower toward a specific direction or sideline.
-Commonly used in Germany and traditionally paired with "force right."
+Commonly used in Germany and traditionally paired with 'force right.'
 - Force middle – Using a mark to push the thrower toward the center of the field and not allowing a throw toward the sideline closest to them; this often results in the force switching directions throughout the possession.
 - Force right – Similar to Force home or away, using a mark to push a thrower toward a specific direction or sideline.
-Commonly used in Germany and traditionally paired with "force left."
+Commonly used in Germany and traditionally paired with 'force left.'
 - Force sideline – Using a mark to push the thrower toward whichever sideline is closest and not allowing a throw toward the middle of the field; this often results in the force switching directions throughout the possession.
-- Force straight-up – Standing directly between the thrower and the end zone, using a mark to push throws to go toward either sideline but not up the middle of the field; equivalent to "force flat."
+- Force straight-up – Standing directly between the thrower and the end zone, using a mark to push throws to go toward either sideline but not up the middle of the field; equivalent to 'force flat.'

 ## Forehand
 A fundamental throw in ultimate that is released with the palm of the hand facing the target or towards the sky.
 Similar to a tennis forehand or a sidearm pitch in baseball.
-Synonymous terms: "Flick," "Sidearm"
+Synonymous terms: 'Flick,' 'Sidearm'

 ## Foul
 Non-incidental contact between opposing players, ie contact that affects the outcome of the play.
 In general, the player initiating the contact has committed the foul.
 Often results in a stoppage of play to adjudicate the infraction.